freeCodeCamp/freeCodeCamp/README.md

 TODO
 ----
+- Concatenate and minify all assets via Express middleware if possible, otherwise Gulp.js.
+Because even with caching enabled, there is at least 50-80ms delay for each static file request (On Heroku).
 - Pages that require login, should automatically redirect to last attempted URL on successful sign-in.
 - Add more API examples.
 - Mocha tests.